 Changes in atmospheric pressure since the Voyager flyby have been detected in stellar occultations observed from Earth.
 Seasonal volatile migration is predicted, as Triton's nitrogen atmosphere in vapor pressure equilibrium with surface ices responds to changes in insolation.
 How has seasonal volatile migration affected the south polar cap and atmosphere since Triton has gone from southern spring (Voyager) to summer?
 How much mass has been transferred into the atmosphere and northern polar region?
 The compositions of Triton's individual surface units are unknown because Voyager did not have a way to determine surface composition, and ground-based observations have limited spatial resolution.
 Volatile ice migration is expected from climate models - which ices are where when?
 How does the seasonal sublimation and migration of volatiles into and out of the atmosphere drive winds?
 How do volatile inventories compare between Triton and Pluto and other dwarf planets of the transneptunian region?

 4. Triton's plumes.
 What is the source of Triton's plumes?
 Are Triton's plumes a result of solar-driven activity (like Mars)?
 Or are they endogenic (like Enceladus)?
-What do the sites and timings of occurrence tell us about the energetics, relevant processes, and the nitrogen reservoir?

 What do the sites and timings of plume occurrence tell us about the energetics, relevant processes, and the nitrogen reservoir?
 Is there a true polar cap?
 If solar-driven, similar activity may also be occurring on Mars, and Triton may prove to be a wellspring of information about this unearthly phenomenon.
 If endogenic the plumes may be sampling a subsurface material and possibly a subsurface ocean.
 Similar arguments apply to recent cryovolcanism.
 These would be important for understanding Triton's internal heat flow and tectonics, and would add Triton to the list of key astrobiological targets.